-Grief and Crisis Decisions
+Grief and crisis decisions

-During a stressful period or disaster, the decision-making process can be greatly affected by our emotional responses to loss and grief.
+During a crisis, stressful time, or disaster, the decision-making process can be greatly affected by our emotional responses to loss and grief.
 During this difficult time, a lot of decisions may have to be made.
 Be aware of the grief stages and their effect on decision-making.
 The following is Elizabeth Kübler Ross' model of grief stages, with comments on our ability to make decisions during each stage.

 - Stage 1: Shock and denial.
 It is common for people to avoid making decisions or taking action at this point.

 - Stage 2: Anger.
 Making decisions at this point is difficult because all one's energy gets put into the emotion rather than problem solving.